-Join me in this live, 90-minute class and discover the five things I’ve learned about the historic roots of cheerfulness, and about how our control this essential tool of emotional life lies not in our deepest selves but in our social relationships.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about the historic roots of cheerfulness, and about how our control this essential tool of emotional life lies not in our deepest selves but in our social relationships.

 My name is Timothy Hampton.
 I’m professor of literary studies at the University of California at Berkeley.
 I’m here to invite you to my upcoming live class, Five Things I’ve Learned About Cheerfulness.

 I’ve been thinking about cheerfulness a lot recently.
 We live in very difficult times, and as I’ve struggled with the emotional roller coaster of the COVID era, I’ve been on the look out for wisdom and for emotional resources that can help guide me.
 I realized that there were days– sometimes many days in a row – when I needed to reset my way of looking at things, and my ways of responding to the world.
 I realized, too, that increased isolation and uncertainty was leaving me less open to others around me.

 During this time, I read a sentence by the philosopher Montaigne, who says, “the surest form of wisdom is a constant cheerfulness.”
 I read it again, and I wondered, What could he mean?
 And, how could go about achieving the constant cheerfulness Montaigne recommends?